4.2. 3 Story Building: Sensitivity Analysis

 ../../../../../_images/weuq-0007-FEM.png

-6. We will skip the EDP panel leaving it in it’s default condition, that being to use the Standard Wind EDP generator.
+6. We will skip the EDP panel leaving it in its default condition, that being to use the Standard Wind EDP generator.

 7. For the RV panel, we will enter the distributions and values for our random variables.
 Because of the steps we have followed and entries we have made, the panel when we open it should contain the 3 random variables and they should all be set constant.
-For the w, k and wS random variables we change the distributions to normal and enter the values given for the problem, as shown in figure below.
+For the w, k and wS random variables we change the distributions to normal and enter the values given for the problem, as shown in the figure below.

 ../../../../../_images/9story-RV1.png